-- · Cannot earn additional Wellness Rewards beyond your termination of employment; - Can use your remaining MRA balance for covered out-of-pocket medical and prescription drug expenses incurred before the end of the month in which your employment ends.
+- Cannot earn additional Wellness Rewards beyond your termination of employment; - Can use your remaining MRA balance for covered out-of-pocket medical and prescription drug expenses incurred before the end of the month in which your employment ends.
 Claims for these costs must be submitted no later than one year following the end of the plan year in which you were enrolled.
-For example, if you terminated employment on September 23, 2021, you would have until December 31, 2022, to submit an MRA claim for covered expenses incurred during 2021.
-You will forfeit any remaining MRA funds. - Will also forfeit any rewards for completing an online Wellness Assessment during the annual required time frame if you don't elect COBRA and remain on COBRA through the January award cycle or enroll in Retiree Medical coverage.
+For example, if you terminated employment on September 23, 2022, you would have until December 31, 2023, to submit an MRA claim for covered expenses incurred during 2022.
+You will forfeit any remaining MRA funds. - Will also forfeit any rewards for completing a biometric Wellness Screening and online Wellness Assessment during the annual required time frame if you don't elect COBRA and remain on COBRA through the January award cycle or enroll in Retiree Medical coverage.